The lower central series of a right-angled Artin group: Introduction

 \section{Introduction}

 One can often translate problems concerning Lie groups to the world of Lie algebras.
 When we linearise a problem our life is much easier: we understand vector spaces and their endomorphisms very well, and we may use our knowledge here to give us information about the underlying Lie group.
+This paper looks at how such methods are also beneficial for studying discrete groups, at least in respect to their lower central series.

-Given a discrete group $G$, one may form a Lie $\mathbb{Z}$--algebra by taking the direct sum $\sum_{i=1}^\infty \g_i(G)/\g_{i+1}(G)$, where $\g_i(G)$ is the $i$th term in the lower central series, and the bracket operation is given by taking commutators in $G$.
-In general, this Lie algebra may not give much information about $G$, but if $G$ is a free group the picture is very nice indeed.
-The Lie algebra one attains is a \emph{free Lie algebra}, and the structure theory of free Lie algebras not only allows us to obtain information about free groups, but $\autn$ and $\outn$ also.
-This correspondence is well-known, and is covered in detail by Magnus in Chapter 5 of \cite{MKS}.
+Let $G$ be any group.
+One may form a Lie $\mathbb{Z}$--algebra by taking the direct sum $\sum_{i=1}^\infty \g_i(G)/\g_{i+1}(G)$, where $\g_i(G)$ is the $i$th term in the lower central series, and the bracket operation is given by taking commutators in $G$.
+If $G$ is a free group the picture is very nice indeed.
+The Lie algebra one attains is a \emph{free Lie algebra}, and the structure theory of free Lie algebras allows one to obtain information about free groups and their automorphisms.

+This Lie algebra correspondence is well-known.
+It is covered in detail in Magnus' classic textbook on combinatorial group theory \cite[Chapter 5]{MKS}, and also appears in Bourbaki \cite{MR979493}.
 The aim of this paper is to give a description of the analogous theory for right-angled Artin groups, or RAAGs.
+These can be thought of as modified free groups, where some pairs of basis elements are allowed to commute.
+Any graph $\G$ determines a right-angled Artin group $A_\G$ as follows: suppose that $E$ and $V$ are the edge and vertex sets of $\G$ and let $\iota$ and $\tau$ be the maps that send an edge to its initial and terminal vertices respectively.
+The group $A_\G$ then has the presentation:

+In particular, there is a generator for each vertex of $\G$ and a commutator relation corresponding to each edge.
+Graphs with no edges determine free groups, and complete graphs determine free abelian groups.
+The RAAG moniker is popular in geometric group theory but these groups also enjoy interesting combinatorial and algorithmic properties (particularly in the context of cryptography) and appear throughout the literature as \emph{(free) partially commutative groups}, \emph{graph groups}, \emph{trace groups}, and \emph{semifree groups}.

-These results, as well as many of their proofs, are not new, however we feel that a unified summary of key parts of the papers of Duchamp, Krob, and Lalonde \cite{DK1,DK2,L1,L2,KL} will make a useful reference.
+After replacing the free Lie algebra above with a \emph{free partially commutative Lie algebra}, the description of the lower central series algebra and its resulting applications also holds in this more general setting.
+These results are not new, however we feel that a unified summary of key results of Droms, Duchamp, Krob, and Lalonde \cite{Droms,DK1,DK2,L1,L2,KL} will make a useful reference.
+It is worth noting that Papadima and Suciu also have a beautifully succinct, if less hands-on, proof of this correspondence in their work \cite{MR2207874}.

-We have attempted to make this work as self contained as possible.
-In particular, we do not assume any results concerning free Lie algebras, which allows the theory of free Lie algebras and the \emph{partially-commutative free Lie algebras} studied here to be developed in parallel.
-This comes at the cost of assuming certain facts about the combinatorics of words in RAAGs.
-We feel that this is a reasonable trade-off.